Top 12 Best Drawing Tablets

 The tablet connects easily via Single USB-C cable, which makes your workspace more organized.

-In addition, Its 8 ExpressKeys and one unique red roller wheel allow for personalized workflow enhancements.
+In addition, Its 8 ExpressKeys and dual dials on the left side of tablet allow for personalized workflow enhancements.

-The glass surface is also well-designed, with an anti-glare, matte finish, providing a natural, paper-like feel.
-The screen is fully laminated that reduces parallax to minal, enhancing drawing accuracy.
+The etched glass surface is also well-designed, with an anti-glare, matte finish, providing a natural, paper-like feel.
+The screen is also fully laminated that reduces parallax to minal, enhancing drawing accuracy.

-The included Pro Pen 3 Stylus, with an astounding 8192 pressure levels and tilt sensitivity, allowing for ultimate creative control and instant reproduction of your movements.
+The Pro Pen 3 Stylus, is same as cintiq pro line, with an astounding 8192 pressure levels, lower 1g IAF, and tilt sensitivity support, allowing for ultimate creative control and instant reproduction of your movements.

-With a brilliant display, excellent pressure sensitivity, and impeccable hardware, nothing comes close to beating the Wacom Cintiq Pro 22.
+With a brilliant display, excellent pro pen 3, resonable price, and solid build quality, nothing comes close to beating the Wacom Cintiq 16.

-Now if that’s too big you could always get the smaller 17-inch Wacom Cintiq Pro 17 model which also save you some money.
+Now if that’s too small you could always get the bigger vibrant- 23.8-inch Wacom Cintiq 24, which comes with same design and tech specs.

 8. XPPen Artist 22 Pro (Gen 2)